 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 Ecosystems, Sustainability, and Communication and Leadership.
 VKRF makes grants in three categories.

-- Petrochemicals and Climate — The Foundation is interested in projects that analyse data and audit the life-cycle of greenhouse gas emissions originating from the production of petrochemicals.
+- Petrochemicals and Climate — The Foundation is interested in projects that analyze data and audit the life-cycle of greenhouse gas emissions originating from the production of petrochemicals.

 - Infrastructure and Communications Support to the Climate Movement — This theme supports young advocates; network-building across disciplines and movements; as well as de development of tools to ensure the communication and understanding of climate science.